GoPuff

 My Role

-I was the Design Lead coordinating with a Principal Designer and 2 Product Designer.
+As Design Lead, I worked with a Principal Designer and two Product Designers.

-My core responsibilities were design team leadership, defining and managing the design plan, leading client meetings and reviews, and key presentations with executive stakeholders.
+I led the design team, shaped and managed the design plan, facilitated client meetings and reviews, and presented key work to executive stakeholders.

-Redesigning a $15B delivery company to scale for the future.
+Redesigning a $15B Delivery Platform for the Future

 Overview